- My account

 Item request cannot be made. ×

 Back for their sixth year of free American history presentations at the Fond du Lac Public Library, Dr. Rick Whaley and Herman Bender will present “Big History: America’s Rising, 1777-1789, Politics, War & Freedom.”
-The series will run at 6 p.m. weekly from January 30 to March 27.
+The series will run at 6 p.m. weekly starting February 13.
 The programs are free; no registration required.
+(The series originally was scheduled to start January 30, but was delayed twice due to inclement weather.)

 In their five years co-presenting, Whaley and Bender have attracted about 5,000 attendees.